 Always keep a dated record of everyone you’ve contacted, along with the content and outcome of your discussions.
 Never forward a letter, photograph, or other documentation to anyone without first making a copy for your own files.
 Make it clear to authorities that you wish to pursue the case and that you are willing to lend your assistance if necessary.
 Be sure to follow up!
 If you stay involved, authorities are more likely to do the same.

 If the first contact doesn’t produce results, go straight to a supervisor.
 If that doesn’t work, appeal to local government officials, such as the mayor, the district attorney, or city council members.
 A call to the media in your area (television and print) can move mountains.
+Use social media to get the word out and involve other people.
 Above all, don’t give up—you may be an animal’s only hope!

 Helping abused or neglected animals can be difficult and heart wrenching, but they are depending on you to take action.